ggallegosr/Machine-Learning-and-Data-Science-Certificate-Program/README.md

-# 🎓 Certificate program in machine learning and data science.
+# 🎓 Certificate Program in Machine Learning and Data Science

 The diploma program focused on developing both theoretical knowledge and practical skills in data science and machine learning; emphasizing practical problem solving through the use of statistical methods, supervised and unsupervised machine learning, in addition to big data technologies.